scenerystack/community/docs/reference/api/tandem/TPhetioStateEngine.md

 # TPhetioStateEngine

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tandem/blob/main/js/TPhetioStateEngine.ts](https://github.com/phetsims/tandem/blob/main/js/TPhetioStateEngine.ts) for the most up-to-date information.

 ## Overview

 The PhetioStateEngine is defined in the phet-io/ repo, so is not available to developers that cannot clone that repo.